Table of contents

 Under the guidance of thoroughly trained specialists, patients undergoing ERP therapy can gradually minimize their anxieties and break the OCD cycle.
 ERP is a highly effective treatment for many patients suffering from OCD, and according to a study published on NCBI, up to half of those who receive ERP as a monotherapy or in combination with medication would report reduced symptoms after just one treatment.

-To say free of limits imposed by insurance companies, our doctors and therapists are not members of any insurance panels.
-You can, however, call your insurance company to see whether you have coverage for out-of-network providers (PPO insurance).
 You may be able to get a portion of the cost of therapy reimbursed if your insurance plan covers out-of-network benefits.
 Furthermore, you may want to discuss the necessity for specialized OCD treatment in the form of exposure and response prevention (ERP) to determine whether a higher rate of reimbursement for services is available.

-For treatment-resistant cases, other options may include intensive outpatient or inpatient programs, transcranial magnetic stimulation (TMS), or deep brain stimulation (DBS).
-Your OCD therapist at Online Psychiatrists determines which treatment option is right for you.
-Call the practice today and get on the road to recovery.
+For treatment-resistant cases, other options may include intensive outpatient or inpatient programs, transcranial magnetic stimulation (TMS), or deep brain stimulation (DBS)

 The Chrysler Building